auth0/docs/articles/api-auth/tutorials/password-grant.md

 description: How to execute a Resource Owner Password Grant
 ---

-# Executing the Resource Owner Password Grant
+# Execute the Resource Owner Password Grant
 <%=include('../_region-support') %>

 ::: panel-danger Warning
 Support for Rules and Refresh Tokens will be available in a future release.
 :::

-## Configuring your tenant for the Resource Owner Password Grant
+## Configure your tenant for the Resource Owner Password Grant

 The Password Grant relies on a connection capable of authenticating users via username and password.
 In order to indicate which connection the Password Grant should use you need to set the value of the `default_directory` tenant setting.